Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Implications for Cosmological Tensions

-From Table~\ref{tab:H0_comparison}, it is evident that the standard $\Lambda$CDM model, when all datasets are combined, yields a value of $H_0 =( 68.8 \pm 0.3)\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, which is approximately $4.4\sigma$ lower than the local Pantheon+ best-fit result of $H_0 = (73.4 \pm 1.0)\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ derived from our analysis.
-The CPL (GR) model yields $H_0 = (69.1 \pm 0.7)\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, which corresponds to a $3.5\sigma$ discrepancy—representing only a modest improvement over the $\Lambda$CDM prediction when all datasets are combined.
-We also find full consistency with the trend reported in the DESI DR2 analysis \citep{DESI:2025zgx}, as shown in Table~\ref{tab:H0_comparison}.
+In our analysis, from Table~\ref{tab:H0_comparison}, it is evident that the standard $\Lambda$CDM model, when all datasets are combined (RSD+DESI DR2+BBN constraint+CMB+Pantheon+), yields a value of $H_0 =( 68.8 \pm 0.3)\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, which is approximately $4.4\sigma$ lower than the local Pantheon+ best-fit result of $H_0 = (73.4 \pm 1.0)\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ derived from our analysis.
+The CPL (GR) model yields $H_0 = (69.1 \pm 0.6)\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, which corresponds to a $3.7\sigma$ discrepancy—representing only a modest improvement over the $\Lambda$CDM prediction when all datasets are combined\footnote{Please note that this result is a feature of the specific dataset combination used in the present analysis (RSD+DESI DR2+BBN+CMB+Pantheon+), particularly when the Pantheon+ sample is included.
+Furthermore, our findings are fully consistent with the trend reported in the DESI DR2 analysis \citep{DESI:2025zgx}, which also observes a lower $H_0$ value in the CPL model compared to $\Lambda$CDM when using RSD+DESI DR2+CMB data.
+This comparison is shown in Table~\ref{tab:H0_comparison2}.}.
 Additionally, we note that when the Pantheon+ dataset is included in the compilation, the predicted $H_0$ value tends to be slightly higher, with a correspondingly larger $1\sigma$ uncertainty compared to the $\Lambda$CDM case.

-In contrast, MG models, such as CPL (MG), BA (MG), and JBP (MG), produce higher central values of $H_0$ (around $70.5$–$70.8\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$) with larger $1\sigma$ uncertainties ($\sim1.1$–$1.7$).
-This broader and higher range shifts these models closer to the local measurement, thereby alleviating the Hubble tension.
-More specifically, these models consistently reduce the level of tension: for instance, the CPL (MG) model yields $H_0 \simeq (70.6 \pm 1.7)\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, corresponding to a $1.2\sigma$ discrepancy (with comparable results for the BA and Log models), while JBP (MG) gives $H_0 = (70.8 \pm 1.1)\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, implying a $\sim1.5\sigma$ (check Fig.\ref{fig:hubble_tension}).
-These results indicate that MG models systematically shift the inferred $H_0$ toward higher values while broadening the associated uncertainty, thus substantially reducing the inconsistency between early- and late-universe measurements.